PRProd/HA-Firemote/README.md

      - Under **Apple TV Device Model**, select the device model that you own
      - Under **Apple TV Media Player Entity**, select the Apple TV Media Player entity you wish to control
      - Under **Apple TV Remote Entity**, select the Apple TV remote entity that is associated with the Apple TV Media Player Entity you chose in the previous step
+   - Roku Users
+     - Under **Roku Device Model**, select the device model that you own
+     - Under **Roku Media Player Entity**, select the Roku Media Player entity you wish to control
+     - Under **Associated Roku Remote Entity**, select the Roku remote entity that is associated with the Roku Media Player Entity you chose in the previous step
 1. Make any other optional changes to your card, then click "SAVE"  Other options include changing the app launch buttons to apps that you use most often, or changing the style of your remote control to look like something completely different from what shipped with your device.
 You can even add names and adjust the size of your Firemote card too!

 ![Config](https://github.com/PRProd/HA-Firemote/assets/25486599/9a4f061c-9584-44df-92f8-07d5e8346c6b)